measure-sh/measure/docs/hosting/README.md

 To upgrade to a specific or latest version of Measure, SSH to your VM instance first and run these commands.

+For certain target versions, you will need to run extra migration scripts.
+Check out our [Migration Guides](../hosting/migration-guides/README.md).

 ```sh
 # change to the directory you
 # had cloned to.